6.2 Administration and governance

 Municipalities.
 Denmark has a local government system, which means that each municipal council is responsible for the operating of the public primary and lower secondary schools (folkeskolen).
 Furthermore, the municipalities are responsible for the youth clubs, youth schools, and special needs education (STU).
 As of August 2019, municipalities are responsible for the municipal youth guidance units (KUI), which provide guidance, active measures, and employment offers for young people below the age of 25 years.

 Regions: Denmark is divided into five regions.
-According to Act on closure on counties (LBK nr 537 af 24/06/2005) act no. 537, each region is responsible for coordinating the capacity and geographic location of upper secondary education institutions and general adult educations.
+According to Act on closure on counties (LBK nr 537 af 24/06/2005), each region is responsible for coordinating the capacity and geographic location of upper secondary education institutions and general adult educations.
 Furthermore, the regions are responsible for the management of certain special needs education offers.

 Private actors with relevance for the Danish education of young people